-Training programs in rural communities are crucial for enhancing human capital and improving societal well-being, aligning with the Ministry of Rural and Regional Development's vision of Rural Well-Being (Kementerian Pembangunan Luar Bandar, 2019) in Malaysia (Rural
+Training programmes in rural communities are crucial for enhancing human capital and improving societal well-being, aligning with the Ministry of Rural and Regional Development's vision of rural well-being (Kementerian Pembangunan Luar Bandar 2019).
+Despite this alignment, studies indicate that coordination, integration and alignment between the training needs of rural communities and the institutions providing these services remain challenging (Esparcia and Abbasi 2020).
+This involves understanding the types of training that address individual needs, the specific industry context, collective leadership and ongoing cooperation.